marccasals98/Super-Resolution/README.md

 ### BSDS300

-This network uses a general purpous dataset.
-It only has 200 images for trainning and 100 for test.
+This network uses a general purpose dataset.
+It only has 200 images for training and 100 for the test.
 So the result could be better.

 ### BSDS300_DA

-This network uses the same dataset as before but using Data Augemntation.
+This network uses the same dataset as before, but using Data Augmentation.

 ### Flickr